benzino98/plaschema/memory-bank/progress.md

    - Language detection and switching functionality
    - User interface components for language selection
    - Middleware for automatic detection of user language preferences
+7. Production environment planning, which includes:
+   - Comprehensive server requirements documentation
+   - Server configuration details for Nginx, PHP-FPM, MySQL, and Redis
+   - Detailed deployment process with step-by-step instructions
+   - Backup and disaster recovery planning with retention policies
+   - Monitoring plan for server, application, and performance metrics
+   - Security considerations for web application, server, and data
+   - Scaling strategy for both immediate and future needs
+   - Post-deployment checklist and maintenance schedule
+8. Animation and UI enhancement planning, which includes:
+   - Comprehensive animation framework design for subtle modern animations
+   - Shadow elevation system for consistent depth and visual hierarchy
+   - Component prioritization strategy focusing on cards, buttons, and navigation
+   - Performance optimization approach for older devices and browsers
+   - Accessibility considerations including reduced-motion support
+   - Browser compatibility strategy with graceful degradation

 The multilingual system provides: